mica789/LoginSystem/README.md

 - Docker installed and running
 - No other service running on ports 5432 (PostgreSQL), 8080 (backend), or 5173 (frontend)
 - Git (for cloning the repository)
-## Prerequisites

-Make sure your development environment has:

-- Docker installed and running
-- No other service running on ports 5432 (PostgreSQL), 8080 (backend), or 5173 (frontend)
-- Git (for cloning the repository)
-## Prerequisites

-Make sure your development environment has:

-- Docker installed and running
-- No other service running on ports 5432 (PostgreSQL), 8080 (backend), or 5173 (frontend)
-- Git (for cloning the repository)
 ## Run Locally

 Clone the project